ntsystemsit/ntsystemsit.github.io/_posts/PowerShell/TAK/2016-11-07-Connect-SfB.md

 tags: OnlineHelp PowerShell
 title: Connect-SfB
 redirect_from: ["/PowerShell/TAK/Connect-Lync/", "/PowerShell/TAK/connect-lync/"]
+excerpt: "A quick function to connect to Skype for Business / Lync Servers."
 ---

 # Connect-SfB

 ## SYNOPSIS
-A quick function to connect to Lync Servers.
+A quick function to connect to Skype for Business / Lync Servers.

 ## SYNTAX